elsagis/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+No such file or directory
 - Can you tell what line it was executing when it failed?
+Line where input_file is defined.

 ## Database Is Locked Error